The best COBOL online courses make it simple and easy to learn the legacy COBOL programming language through distance learning at home.

 This takes some doing since it requires compiling GnuCobol, which will only run on Windows via Cygwin and on Mac OS X via Homebrew.
 The good thing about the video is that all of the code written inside is packaged in a cheatsheet that you can download to follow along each of the sections.

 The one-off videos and tutorials and good if you’re in a hurry to get started with COBOL.
-If you need a deeper understanding of the language you should take the Up and running with Cobol course, whose instructor learnt COBOL in college.
+If you need a deeper understanding of the language you should take the Cobol Essential Training course, whose instructor learnt COBOL in college.

 The course lasts slightly over 3 hours and helps you get acquainted with the basics of the language.
 What sets it apart from the previously mentioned courses are the set of useful challenges that require you to write programs based on the taught features.